January 08 2007 (Revised July 23 2012; Checked Nov 7 2019)

 The Importance of Being Present in Your Course Site

 What works best for you for being present for your students?
 Do you like to focus on your online class on Tuesdays, Thursdays and Saturdays with lighter monitoring the other days?
 Or do you prefer to work almost daily, providing posting feedback on Mondays, monitoring early postings on Wednesday, and facilitating in depth Thursdays, Fridays and Saturdays, possibly posting discussion wraps late on Saturday and monitoring for criticals on Sunday?

-Just as the students in your classes stay on track better when they schedule specific times and places for learning, it works best for faculty to schedule specific times and places for working on your course, and to communicate this schedule to your students, probably in your welcome message and your syllabus, with occasional reminders in your announcements.
+Just as the students in your classes stay on track better when they schedule specific times and places for learning, it works best for you to schedule specific times and places for working on your courses, and to communicate this schedule to students, probably in your welcome message and your syllabus, with occasional reminders in your announcements.

 There are months of the year, such as January, June and September when personal and work schedules often shift around a bit.
 Being specific about when and where we do our work makes a real difference.
 Regular, daily comments and coaching is the real key to student and faculty satisfaction with the online learning experience.
 The most effective teaching and learning occurs within the context of personal knowledge and attention.

 Just as faculty presence is essential, so is the presence of the students.
 Your expectation for the number of hours that your course will require is an important message to include in your syllabus.
 This tells the students how many hours a week they should plan for on a regular weekly basis for being dedicated and involved in the class.
 Then they can plan for that time and space and make arrangements and manage expectations with family and friends.

 Being Present from the Very Beginning with Students and with Content